pwilmart/fasta_utilities/README.md

 ## Scripts for downloading and extracting databases
 These scripts get protein FASTA files from respective sites:

-- nr_get_analyze.py
+- `nr_get_analyze.py`
-- sprot_get_analyze.py
+- `sprot_get_analyze.py`
-- uniprot_get_analyze.py
+- `uniprot_get_analyze.py`

-They all import the fasta_lib.py module (a collection of common functions and classes).
+They all import the `fasta_lib.py` module (a collection of common functions and classes).
 They fetch large multi-species databases from FTP sites.
 The NCBI nr data has grown so large that the nr_get_analyze script is painful to run.
 The size of nr is still growing exponentially.
 More direct ways to get to relevant subsets of nr are available, although it would take some effort to wrapper the choices to make finding, organizing, and naming downloads convenient.
 The Swiss-Prot database from UniProt has not grown so quickly and extracting species from this database is still manageable.
 TrEMBL is large, but UniProt has done more to control the size growth.
 Working with Siwss-Prot and TrEMBL is still possible but it will stress test your computer and internet connection.

 After the above scripts have downloaded their respective databases, the number of sequences for each species are tallied and written to tab-delimited files that can be opened with a spreadsheet program to provide the necessary information to decide what sequences to extract for database searching.
-A support script "taxon_group_analyzer.py" provides summaries of the sequences associated with taxonomy "nodes" (e.g. rodent).
+A support script `taxon_group_analyzer.py` provides summaries of the sequences associated with taxonomy "nodes" (e.g. rodent).

 There are companion extraction scripts for the multi-species database downloads listed above that can extract by taxonomy number or by text strings:

-- extract_by_string.py
+- `extract_by_string.py`
-- nr_extract_taxon.py
+- `nr_extract_taxon.py`
-- uniprot_extract_from_one.py
+- `uniprot_extract_from_one.py`
-- uniprot_extract_from_both.py
+- `uniprot_extract_from_both.py`

 There are two UniProt scripts because it makes sense to get just Swiss-Prot sequences (for some species) **or** sequences from **both** Swiss-Prot and TrEMBL.
 You **never, ever** want to use just TrEMBL sequences.
 Sequences of any proteins present in Swiss-Prot for a respective species will have been removed from TrEMBL during curation. **Note:** any scripts that start with lowercase were part of the original 2010 utilities and the Word files in the 2010_documentation folder will have more detailed documentation.

 In 2017, a summer student (Delan Huang) and I created a couple of GUI scripts to help get [reference proteomes](https://www.uniprot.org/help/reference_proteome) from UniProt and to get [Ensembl vertebrate](https://uswest.ensembl.org/index.html) databases.

-- UniProt_reference_proteome_manager.py
+- `UniProt_reference_proteome_manager.py`

-- Ensembl_proteome_manager.py
+- `Ensembl_proteome_manager.py`

 ## Ensembl Proteome Manager

-- Ensembl_proteome_manager.py
+- `Ensembl_proteome_manager.py`
-- fasta_lib.py
+- `fasta_lib.py`
-- Ensembl_current_release.pickle
+- `Ensembl_current_release.pickle`
-- Ensembl_fixer.py
+- `Ensembl_fixer.py`
-- default_Ensembl_species.txt
+- `default_Ensembl_species.txt`

 This script uses a GUI window (in addition to some console output) to show you the list of vertebrate species in the current Ensembl release (149 proteomes as of 11/12/2018).
 There are options to filter the list of proteomes to find those of interest.
 And options to add contaminants and/or decoys to the downloaded databases.
 Different contaminant databases can be used.
 The list of downloaded proteomes can be saved so that those species can be updated more easily.
 File and folder naming is done automatically to append release information and keep the downloaded databases organized.
 The FASTA header lines in Ensembl databases are not very friendly for typical researches (my opinion) and they are reformatted and shortened to be more useful.